eebbesen/sheet_zoukas-lambda/README.md

 ## Notes

 It appears that Lambda functions cannot control HTTP status codes in the response.
-If the lambda throws an error AWS returns a 502.
-Error information is be returned, but the HTTP status code will be 200.
+If the function throws an error AWS returns a 502.
+So I've opted to return error information for known errors, but the HTTP status code will be 200.
 This implementation has chosen the latter options to provide callers with more information on error conditions at the cost of a true RESTful implementation.
+Known errors are:
+* Google authentication issues
+* Missing required parameters
+* Google rejects parameters as invalid

 Precendence is given for parameters in request bodies over query string parameters.

+Precedence is given for passed-in parameters over default environment variables.

 ## Usage